twissandra/twissandra/README.md

 Now that we've got all of our dependencies installed, we're ready to start up the server.

+### Create the schema

+Make sure you're in the Twissandra checkout, and then run the sync_cassandra command to create the proper keyspace in Cassandra:

+    cd twissandra
+    python manage.py sync_cassandra

 ### Start up the webserver

-Make sure you're in the Twissandra checkout, and then start up the server:

-    cd twissandra
+This is the fun part!
+We're done setting everything up, we just need to run it:

     python manage.py runserver

 Now go to http://127.0.0.1:8000/ and you can play with Twissandra!